Back to Blog

 Joint Density Heatmap Build-up

-Animation 4: Joint density f(R_M, V_S) emerging from 100 to 10,000 samples.
-White scatter points show raw data; contour colors reveal density concentration.
-The characteristic shape, higher density near (0, low V_S) with spread increasing for larger |R_M|, visualizes the conditional dependence structure.
+Animation 4: Joint density f(RM,VS)f(R_M, V_S) emerging from 100 to 10,000 samples.
+White points show raw samples; contour colors reveal where density concentrates.
+The characteristic shape, with higher density near RM=0R_M = 0 and lower VSV_S, then wider spread for larger RM|R_M|, visualizes the conditional dependence structure.

 Section 4: Simulation Framework with S&P 500 Data